Phillip-Duncan/Barracuda-Compiler/README.md

 # Barracuda Compiler
-Welcome to the repo of the barracuda compiler.
+Welcome to the repo of the Barracuda compiler.
 [Barracuda]() is a header only CUDA library for running concurrent bytecode on GPU cores.
 This repo provides helpful tools in generating this bytecode from a natural high level language.
-This is accomplished by the compiler itself but is aided by the debugging tools offered in the CPU VM Emulator.

 ## Installation
-Installation requires having rust-stable installed at the time of writing 1.64.0.
+Installation requires having rust-stable 1.64.0+ installed.
 This will install the rust toolchain as well as the **cargo** package manager used to control dependencies, test, and documentation.

 + Generate all targets use: `cargo build`